dt7860920/6700-team-project/README.md

 ### Homework 1
 For this assignment, we were tasked with building a Python package.
-Specifically using uv as a package manager for the toml and src benefits.
+Specifically using uv as a package manager for the benefits of the toml file and src file structure.

 #### Dependencies
 These will be installed automatically below.